OpenUpSA/crime-stats-demystifed/notes/projectionSA.md

 increasing from the equator (where X = 0m) towards the South Pole.
 - Y (Westings) coordinates are measured from the CM of the respective zone, increasing from the CM (where Y=0) in a westerly direction.
-Y is +ve west of the CM and -ve east of the CM.

-There is less distortion and no scale factor is required.
 Longitudes 17°East, 19°East, 21°East, 23°East, 25°East, 27°East, 29°East,
 31°East and 33°East are used as the mid-points of each 2° projection.
 These coordinate zones were Lo17, Lo19, Lo21 etc in Cape Datum